Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Moth orchids need to be in bright, indirect light when grown indoors.
 The orchid needs the bright light for photosynthesis and to stimulate flowering.

-If the orchid does not have bright enough light then it is unlikely to flower.
-However if the orchid is in a sunny South facing window then the sunlight scorches the leaves yellow or brown (depending on the intensity of the sun).
+If the orchid does not have bright enough light, then it is unlikely to flower.
+However, if your orchid is in a sunny South facing window, then the sunlight scorches the leaves yellow or brown (depending on the intensity of the sun).

-Locate the orchid out of the direct path of air conditioning, open door or near any sources of heat.
-Orchids do appreciate the occasional gentle breeze from an open window as air circulation is good for the leaves and roots.
+Locate the orchid out of the direct path of air conditioning, open the door, or near any sources of heat.
+Orchids do appreciate the occasional gentle breeze from an open window, as air circulation is good for the leaves and roots.

-Orchids are native to humid climate so humidity is also greatly appreciated which is why orchids are often grown in more humid rooms of the house such as bathrooms.
+Orchids are native to humid climates, so humidity is also greatly appreciated, which is why orchids are often grown in more humid rooms of the house, such as bathrooms.

-However, as long at the orchid is kept out of any strong air currents then you can create humidity by misting the leaves or using a humidifier.
+However, as long as the orchid is kept out of any strong air currents then you can create humidity by misting the leaves or using a humidifier.

 How to Fertilize Orchids (For More Orchid Blooms)